 Just the change of use for a site can cause issues.
 The new owner is using the underground system in different ways than the old owner.

 Here is an example that illustrates why, when we tell you to have a professional sewer line inspection performed, we mean it:

 I recently got a call from a client who is having extreme “issues” with his underground sewer line system.
 It was backing up into the interior courtyard of the complex of buildings he purchased.
 He had bought the property back in January but had just moved in.
 The past owner was slowly moving over into his new facility and had been using this one the last few months for storage only.
 The site was originally built in the early 1950s.
 This means the sewer lines are almost 60 years old.
 The average useful life of cast iron sewer lines is roughly 40– 80 years depending on the material used, who made it and what has been poured down the lines.

 He had experts come out to determine what the cause of the back up was.
-After extensive investigation it was determined that the system was improperly installed originally and it was going to cost 10’s of thousands of dollars to fix.
+After an extensive investigation, it was determined that the system was improperly installed originally and it was going to cost 10’s of thousands of dollars to fix.
 The previous owner claims no knowledge of this problem.
 He may very well have not known of any problem or any unusual condition.
 The system apparently worked for many years.

 I asked my client if he had the sewer-line internal camera work done as I had recommended in my original inspection report.
 He rather sheepishly said he had not.